Sakshamv06/GitHub_Documentation/GitHub.md

 In the following steps, we'll create and edit your profile README.

 ##### Step 1: Create a new repository for your profile README
-1. In the upper-right corner of any page, select , then click New repository.
+1. In the upper-right corner of any page, select, then click New repository.
 ![image](https://docs.github.com/assets/cb-29762/mw-1440/images/help/repository/repo-create-global-nav-update.webp)

 2. Under "Repository name", type a repository name that matches your GitHub username.
 For example, if your username is "Sakshamv06", the repository name must be "Sakshamv06."